 But we all know that once you have been sucked into comfort, it is hard to “give it up” again.
-I was kind of forced to change my habits due to health reasons.
-After I decided to focus more on my health and adopt the autoimmune protocol I had no other choice than to cook my own food.
+I was kind of forced to change my habits due to health issues.
+After I decided to focus more on my wellbeing, which meant adopting the autoimmune protocol, I had no choice than to cook my own food.
 The time had come for me to reconnect to my german roots. 🙂 And what an exciting journey it has been!

-I am going to share with you my 6 tips that have helped me to go from really disliking everything that had to do with cooking, to starting a food blog and being obsessed with creating new recipes.
-If I can get excited about cooking so can you!
-Also make sure you grab a free copy of my eBook: ” Quick and Health – Easy home cooking for busy people” featuring my favorite quick recipes and tips and tricks on how to get your cooking game going.
+I am going to share with you 6 tips that have helped me to go from really disliking everything that had to do with cooking, to starting a food blog and being obsessed with creating new recipes.
+If I can get excited about cooking, you can too!
+Also make sure to grab a free copy of my eBook: ” Quick and Health – Easy home cooking for busy people” featuring my favorite quick recipes and tips and tricks on how to get your cooking game going.

 Tip number 1: Make cooking part of your daily routine.

 What I mean with that is to accept it as something so normal as brushing your teeth.
 It seems quite logic that preparing your own food should be part of our daily routine.
 We just have forgotten how to do it and got used to the comfort of packaged foods and take out.
 I used to get really angry when coming home hungry and having to cook first.
 But in other countries that is pretty much normal.
 And if you change your approach it doesn’t feel so painful.
 Think about this: It probably takes longer to order or wait for your food in a restaurant than whipping up an easy dish.
 If you are really hangry, grab some nuts or a fruit to get you in a better mood.
 You will get used to making this switch and after a few weeks it will be your normal routine.